Scarcity marketing is nothing new, but the big question is, does it actually work?

 Scarcity Marketing Mistakes to Avoid

-If customers see you constantly posting that a specific product has limited stock, then they may suspect that you are either deceiving them or that you have poor skills when it comes to inventory management.
+If customers see you constantly post that a specific product has limited stock, they may suspect you are either deceiving them or have poor inventory management skills.

 If you apply scarcity marketing to fewer products, customers will become suspicious.
-While a handy tactic, you should use it sparingly and when your marketing teams identify its use as optimal.
+While a handy tactic, you should use it sparingly and only when your marketing teams identify it as optimal.

-If you offer fewer exclusive deals, mainly when offers are limited to groups such as loyalty club members, then you will exclude other parts of your customer base.
+If you offer fewer exclusive deals, especially when they are limited to groups such as loyalty club members, you will exclude other parts of your customer base.
 It could lead to a decrease in customer retention rates and brand loyalty.

-Ok, you want to boost sales and conversions, but are you ready to cope with any increase in demand caused by scarcity marketing?
-You also need to be sure that you have the actual stock and that if you run out, you immediately close any marketing on that product.
+Ok, you want to boost sales and conversions, but are you ready to handle any increase in demand from scarcity marketing?
+You also need to be sure you have the actual stock and that, if you run out, you immediately close any marketing for that product.

 When customers see that a product is only available for a specific time, it can be an irritation.
 While launching a new, slightly different offer the following week may be acceptable, extending your current offer may make customers look elsewhere.